Dynamic-Capital/Dynamic-Capital/docs/telegram-verification-runbook.md

 scripts/ops/deploy-telegram-verification.sh
 ```

+The script clones the `supabase/` directory into a temporary workspace and
+strips the legacy `[functions.env]` stanza before invoking
-The script wraps `supabase functions deploy` via `npm-safe` so the Supabase CLI
+`supabase functions deploy`.
+This avoids the current Supabase CLI validation bug
+that rejects environment keys containing underscores.
+The helper wraps the CLI
-respects the repo's sanitized environment defaults.
-The command exits on the
+through `npm-safe` so it inherits the repo's sanitized environment defaults and
-first failure to prevent partial deployments.
+exits on the first failure to prevent partial deployments.

 ## Monitor Recent Logs